It is often said that of the complications of living with diabetes

 First, prevention is best.
 There is very good evidence in type 1 diabetes that excellent control will help reduce the chance of getting neuropathy.
 In type 2 diabetes, good sugar control can reduce the chances of getting neuropathy, but unfortunately for some people it can develop even prior to diabetes and even with good control.

 If there is neuropathy and lack of feeling in the feet, the really important issue is to prevent diabetic ulcers by making sure there isn’t undue pressure on certain areas on the feet.
-This will sometime require orthotics and certainly well fitted shoes.
-A daily foot check is important.
-You can access the Foot Check Tracker in the Diabetes Self-Management Tools section of this website.
+This will sometime require orthotics and certainly well-fitted shoes.
+A daily foot check is important and should be part of your self-management routine.